Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-No, silver isn’t magnetic.
+Silver isn’t magnetic.
 It’s diamagnetic.

-Silver doesn’t magnetize because of its electronic configuration.
+Note: pure silver doesn’t magnetize because of its electronic configuration.

 Silver atoms have an electron configuration of [Kr] 4d^10 5s^1, where all the electrons are paired.
 There’re no unpaired electrons which means there’s no magnetic dipole moment, a property required for a material to exhibit magnetism.